 Real Estate dominates the economy in South Florida.
 As a result, people are always buying and selling homes.
-Many times people will purchase a property that already has a Tenant living in it.
-While most people think that the Tenant has to leave, unfortunately that is not the case.
-If you purchased a Property with Tenants in Broward or Palm Beach County, contact the Law Office of Brian P. Kowal, PA today.
+Many times they will purchase a property with a Tenant.
+While most think that they have to leave, that is not the case.
+Therefore, if you purchased a Property with Tenants in Broward or Palm Beach County, contact the Law Office of Brian P. Kowal, PA .

-After someone purchases a property, they should always determine if there is a Tenant already living in it.
-If they discover that a Tenant is living in the property, they need to find out whether there is an existing lease with the prior owner.
-This enables the new owner to determine if they need to continue the terms of the lease.
-Regardless of the type of lease, they must contact the Tenant informing them that they are the new owner.
-Once they contact them, they need to provide them a Tenant Estoppel Form.
+After someone purchases a property, they should determine if there is a Tenant living in it.
+If they discover that there is, they need to find out if there is a lease.
+This enables the new owner to determine if they need to comply with it.
+Regardless if the term is a year or monthly, they must contact them to let them know that they are the new owner.
+Once this occurs, they need to provide them a Tenant Estoppel Form.

-If you recently purchased a Property with Tenants in Broward or Palm Beach County, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
+If you purchased a Property with Tenants in Broward or Palm Beach County, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.